-Relationships, rigour, and a community-oriented approach underpin the work of the Teacher Recruitment team.
-We engage and build relationships with teachers from across the country through recruitment conversations, learning events, and emails and calls to explore whether teaching in the North is a good fit for them.
-Those who apply go through a rigorous 4-stage selection process, which includes interviews by a teacher selection panel made up of First Nations education leaders.
-Finally, we facilitate a matching process between selected teachers and northern First Nations, in which our community partners extend offers directly to teachers that are the right fit for their community.
+We engage and build relationships with teachers through learning events and one-on-one conversations to explore whether teaching in the North is a good fit for them.
+Those who apply go through a rigorous selection process, including interviews by a panel made up of First Nations education leaders.
+Finally, we facilitate a matching process between selected teachers and northern First Nations, in which community partners extend job offers directly to teachers.

 The Community Engagement and Indigenous Relations team builds and strengthens ongoing, collaborative, community-focused relationships with First Nations community partners and Indigenous organizations.
 We aspire to build a new model of working with First Nations; one that is community-directed and built on trust and transparency rather than the one-sided models that have existed in the past.
-To this end, we have built our community partners into the governance structure of Teach For Canada—one education leader from each First Nation sits on an Advisory Council—and members from our community partners participate in our teacher recruitment, teacher selection, teacher preparation, and teacher support programs.
+To this end, we have built our community partners into the governance structure of Teach For Canada—an education leader from each First Nation sits on our Advisory Council—and community partner representatives participate in our teacher recruitment, selection, preparation, and support programs.
 We also promote collaboration and coordination with Indigenous organizations to support First Nations control of First Nations education.
 Teach For Canada is proud to have mutually beneficial, successful partnerships with First Nations.

-The Development team seeks funding relationships that honour our First Nations community partnerships and align with Teach For Canada’s organizational values of humility, collaboration, respect, integrity, and learning.
+The Growth and Partnership team seeks strategic partnerships with generous donors that share Teach For Canada’s organizational values of humility, collaboration, respect, integrity, and learning.
 At the present time, our programs are fully funded by generous corporate, foundation, government, and individual donors.

-The Team and Operations team supports the team by strengthening team culture, implementing sustainable operational structures, and building a strategic approach to growth.
+The Team and Operations department supports the team by strengthening workplace culture, implementing sustainable operational structures, and building a strategic approach to retention and growth.
 Our team is hardworking, passionate, humble, and innovative.
-As an organization that works with Indigenous communities, we value Indigenous perspectives and diversity in the workplace and continuously strive to cultivate an inclusive work environment.
+As an organization that works with First Nations, we value Indigenous perspectives and diversity in the workplace and continuously strive to cultivate an inclusive work environment.